EnricoMi/publish-unit-test-result-action/README.md

   uses: EnricoMi/publish-unit-test-result-action@v1.1
   if: always()
   with:
+    github_token: ${{ secrets.GITHUB_TOKEN }}
     check_name: Unit Test Results
-    github_token: ${{ secrets.GITHUB_TOKEN }}
     files: test-results/**/*.xml
-    log_level: DEBUG
 ```

-The `if` clause guarantees that this action is always run, even if earlier steps in your workflow fail.
+The `if` clause guarantees that this action always runs, even if earlier steps in your workflow fail (e.g., the unit test step).

 The job name in the GitHub Actions section that provides the test results can be configured via the
 `check_name` variable.
 It is optional and defaults to `"Unit Test Results"`, as shown in above screenshot.